kjgumbs/kjgumbs/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on AWS
+- 🔭 I’m currently working on AWS Certification
-- 🌱 I’m currently learning AWS and Python
+- 🤖 I’m currently learning Python
 - 👯 I’m looking to collaborate on Side Projects in Java and C++
 - 🤔 I’m looking for help with Android SDK
 - 💬 Ask me about Anything